Kuban Soviet Republic: Creation

-The Second Congress of Soviets of the Kuban Region was held in Yekaterinodar was held from April 1st to April 16th, and was attended by 832 delegates.
+The Second Congress of Soviets of the Kuban Region was held in Yekaterinodar from April 1 to April 16, and was attended by 832 delegates.

-On April 13th, the Congress proclaimed the Kuban Soviet Republic.
+On April 13, the Congress proclaimed the Kuban Soviet Republic.
 That same day, many in attendance spoke in favor of uniting with the nearby Black Sea Soviet Republic.

 Soon after the creation of the Kuban SR, the Council of People's Commissars was formed, which consisted of sixteen members.
 Yan Vasilyevich Poluyan was elected as Chairman and Vladimir Cherny was elected as Secretary.

 The Kuban-Black Sea Military Revolutionary Committee, a joint command structure between the Kuban and Black Sea SRs, was formed soon after the creation of the Kuban SR.

 Formation of the Kuban-Black Sea Soviet Republic

-The Third Extraordinary United Congress of Soviets of the Kuban and Black Sea Soviet Republics was held in Yekaterinodar from May 28th to May 30th, and was attended by 882 delegates.
+The Third Extraordinary United Congress of Soviets of the Kuban and Black Sea Soviet Republics was held in Yekaterinodar from May 28 to May 30, and was attended by 882 delegates.

-On May 30th, a proposal for a Central Executive Committee of the Soviets of the Kuban and Black Sea Republics was approved (despite protests from the Left SRs), and the Kuban-Black Sea Soviet Republic was proclaimed shortly after.
+On May 30, a proposal for a Central Executive Committee of the Soviets of the Kuban and Black Sea Republics was approved (despite protests from the Left SRs), and the Kuban-Black Sea Soviet Republic was proclaimed shortly after.